In today’s work environment, compressed workweeks, telecommuting and competition for labor have conspired to make 8-hour shifts a vanishing breed.

 I know this sounds complicated so give us a call if you need more detail.

-As you may have noticed, I tried to minimized the amount of "math" behind the various issues.
+As you may have noticed, I tried to minimize the amount of “math” behind the various issues.
 However, this does not mean the math is not available to you.
-Give us a call at (415) 763-5005 if you would like further clarification.